 The book doesn't stop with women winning the right to vote, though.
 It goes on to examine the effect and accomplishments of women throughout the state's history, right up to today.
-Women's Votes, Women's Voices will be a valuable teaching tool, as well as of interest to anyone wanting to know more of our state's history. 🗵 it does.
-Several nights a week, you can wander into a club like Rico's and find three or four or five people whittling away at the American songbook.
-Up the hill, student and faculty players in the WSU Jazz Studies Program take cuts at the genre in classes, assorted ensembles, and recordings.
+Women's Votes, Women's Votes will be a valuable teaching tool, as well as of interest to anyone wanting to know more of our state's history.